 There is an energy here that inspires and yoga embodies that inspiration.
 Perhaps it is the ancient Mayan spirit that resides here, but most everyone feels more connected to themselves and to nature in Tulum.
 And what is yoga if not a connection with yourself through your nature: your breath.
 Find that connection with Yoga at Tribal.

 Ricardo is from Tampico, Northern Mexico.
-His love for bodily movement and the interaction between body and mind comes from his Martial Arts background.
-He began yoga to improve his alignment in competitions and immediately fell in love with its focus on balancing body and mind.
+He loves movement and the interaction between body and mind since his Martial Arts days.
+In fact, he began yoga to improve his alignment in competitions and immediately fell in love with its focus on balance.
 He is relatively new to teaching yoga, but is an old soul with years in martial arts and mind-body connection.
-He completed training in 2015 in Vinyasa Flow at Yoga Dicha in Tulum, where he now lives.
+He completed training in 2015 in Vinyasa Flow at Yoga Dicha in Tulum.
 Ricardo's Sunday Funday practice is often the highlight of our yoga week as we play into our poses and Ricardo shares effective ways to increase balance, flexibility, and strength.
+He also teaches Vinyasa Flow at Tribal.

 Mariana is from Guadalajara, Mexico.
-Through constant practice, Mariana witnessed the internal and external changes yoga brought about.
-Subsequently, she decided to share the yoga practice as a teacher.
-She studied yoga in Playa del Carmen and received her certification in Vinyasa Flow from Alan Montano in 2016.
+She received her yoga certification in Vinyasa Flow from Alan Montano in 2016.
 “Yoga changed my life and helped me cure physical and emotional problems.
 It was also crucial in allowing me to respect and accept myself”.
-Mariana shows her students how yoga helps us live less accelerated lives and be in the moment.
-Balancing postures are her favorites both in her personal practice and in her teaching because “you can see yourself and your students build confidence, something that can improve each and every person’s life. “ Mariana teaches Vinyasa Flow and the full moon meditation at Tribal.
+She recently completed an additional 300 hours with Ellen de Jonge and Alan Montaño in October/November 2018.
+Mariana’s classes are invigorating and she incorporates the feeling of how yoga helps us live less accelerated lives and be in the moment.
+Balancing postures are her favorites because “you can see yourself and your students build confidence, something that can improve each and every person’s life.“ Mariana teaches Vinyasa Flow at Tribal.

 Chelsea is a long-time California transplant who adores her (sun-safe) beach life.
 She began her practice at Moxie Yoga & Fitness in the Mission District of San Francisco and completed her 200-hour yoga teacher training at Yoga Dicha in Tulum, Mexico.
 She is passionate about arm balances, good food, and her dog, Lulu.
 Though she is thrilled by challenges, she believes there is incredible strength in being gentle with oneself.
 She gently decided teaching was not her favorite thing since it added more stress to her already busy life and we miss her at the Tribal.
 But she co-publishes the newsletter with Joanne and you may find her subbing a vinyasa flow class now and again. - Photo by @i_write_light

 Eugenia is a native of Venezuela and has been teaching yoga in Mexico since 2006.
-Since 2009, she shifted her yoga focus from Hatha to the Iyengar method.
-She came to Tulum in 2014 and completed her grade II certification in the Iyengar tradition of yoga the following year.
+In 2009, she shifted her yoga focus from an open Hatha style to the Iyengar method.
+She completed her grade II certification in the Iyengar tradition of yoga the following year in 2015.
 Her discipline combined with her humor and a love for yoga motivate her students toward a perfectly aligned asana practice.
 She teaches Iyengar yoga at Tribal and often incorporates the wall cords into the postures.
-Eugenia has done several Karunta Yoga workshops to show people how the ropes/wall cords can help align asanas and move people deeper into their practice.
 Her Iyengar practices are a perfect compliment to Vinyasa Flow and Yin classes since her use of props helps create a muscle memory that carries through to life on and off the mat.

 Flavio grew up in Mexico City with a passion for innovative ideas and extreme sports.
 Like many people, he began practicing yoga to cure an injury.
 Fascinated at the way the human body mimicked industrial machines and through his Hatha yoga practice, he correlated the repair of his body to a technical repair and eventually healed well.
 He was certified to teach in 2011 and shortly after came to the Mexican Caribbean and Tulum to find more yoga and balance in his life.
 He has traveled extensively in the US and India, studying and making life long connections across the globe.
 Flavio recently finished his teacher training in Acro Yoga, his new love, at the Montreal School for Acro Yoga.
 He is starting the first regular Acro at Tribal on Wednesday nights.
 He teaches Vinyasa Flow, Yin and Acro Yoga at Tribal.